 Data Recovery with Western Digital SmartWare HDDs

-More significantly all of these disks have built in hardware encryption, this causes particular challenges in any data recovery scenario.
+More significantly all of these disks have built-in hardware encryption, this causes particular challenges in any data recovery scenario.
 If the hard disk drive in a WD My Book range is removed from the caddy and detached from the USB/SATA printed circuit board and connected directly to a computer all of the user data will be unavailable due to the encryption.
-Equally the My Passport range have an integrated USB connector into the main hard disk drive printed circuit board.
-Again this poses a number of difficulties as it is necessary to access the native SATA port to be able read the drive’s firmware and to send commands which are not support by the USB interface.
+Equally, the My Passport range has an integrated USB connector into the main hard disk drive printed circuit board.
+Again this poses a number of difficulties as it is necessary to access the native SATA port to be able to read the drive’s firmware and to send commands which are not supported by the USB interface.
 We’ve also received a number of disks which have become inaccessible after the owner has attempted to upgrade the firmware of the SmartWare virtual CD which has resulted in data loss.

 Although both the My Book and My Passport range of drives can have their data recovered, as with any other range of hard disk drives, they both require greater attention and time compared with other HDDs to achieve positive results. in short, the ‘SmartWare’ might not be such a smart option; few people use the value-added functions that hard disk manufacturers offer on their devices, and these extra functions seem to cause a greater number of problems compared with more basic products.
 Nevertheless, manufacturers feel they need to provide these value-added functions in order to differentiate these products from their budget line.
 Despite this, the hard disk drive inside the caddy is usually exactly the same.
 In short – it’s best to keep it simple when choosing a storage device.